 13. Is the UK implementing a similar regulation?

-The UK is expected to implement its version, known as the Forest Risk Commodities regulations.
-While not identical, complying with EUDR will help operators adhere to the UK law.
+The UK is expected to implement the Forest Risk Commodities regulations.
+Though not identical, complying with EUDR will support UK compliance.

 14. What are the key deadlines for EUDR compliance?